d12frosted/elpa-mirror/gnu/vertico-readme.txt

 12.3 `tmm-menubar'
 ──────────────────

+  *NOTE*: I have implemented a fix for this problem which is part of Emacs 31.
+You can set `completion-eager-display' to `nil' in your configuration.
+See [bug#74616] for the upstream bug report.

-  The text menu bar works well with Vertico but always shows a `*Completions*' buffer, which is unwanted if you use the Vertico UI.
-This completion buffer can be disabled with an advice.
+  The text menu bar works well with Vertico but always shows a `*Completions*' buffer, which is unwanted if Vertico is used.
+Right now the completion buffer can be disabled with an advice.
 If you disabled the standard GUI menu bar and prefer the Vertico interface you may also overwrite the default F10 keybinding.